 World Eaters Detachments

-In Warhammer 40k 9th Edition your army has to be ‘battle-forged’ to get access to Command Points and Stratagems.
-To achieve that, all of your units organised into neat and tidy Warhammer 40k detachments.
-Battle-forged armies are also required for matched play at official events and tournaments.
+In Warhammer 40k 9th Edition, your army had to be ‘battle-forged’ to get access to Command Points and Stratagems.
+To achieve that, all of your units organized into neat and tidy blocks called detachments.
+Battle-forged armies were also required for matched play at official events and tournaments.

-You can of course play without organising your models and units into detachments (known as an ‘unbound’ army) but generally, you won’t see this outside very casual play, or special events.
+You could of course play without organizing your models and units into detachments (known as an ‘unbound’ army) but generally, you won’t see this outside very casual play, or special events.

 - Combat Patrol – 3 Command Points & 1 detachment